Skip to main content

 (3) A food handler may return to work after diarrhea has ceased and two consecutive follow-up stool specimens are negative for Vibrio cholerae.

-(E) Conjunctivitis, purulent: a person with purulent conjunctivitis who attends or works in a child care center shall be excluded from the child care center and may return twenty-four hours after the initiation of effective antimicrobial therapy.
+(E) Conjunctivitis, purulent: a person with purulent conjunctivitis who attends or works in a child care center is to be excluded from the child care center and may return twenty-four hours after the initiation of effective antimicrobial therapy.

-(F) Cryptosporidiosis: a person with cryptosporidiosis who attends a child care center or works in a sensitive occupation shall be excluded from the child care center or work in the sensitive occupation and may return when the following conditions are met:
+(F) Cryptosporidiosis: a person with cryptosporidiosis who attends a child care center or works in a sensitive occupation is to be excluded from the child care center or work in the sensitive occupation and may return when the following conditions are met:

 (1) The child may return to the child care center after diarrhea has ceased.